gummiks/hpfserval_lhs3154/README.md

 The LHS_3154_bin.csv` file contains RVs binned per HET track (see Stefansson et al. 2023 for a discusison on that).

 # Regenerating figures from Stefansson et al. 2023
-There are three steps:
-- a) Download the full LHS 3154 spectra here: (insert Zenodo link here with 1D spectra).
-- b) Run the script in the scripts/ directory.
-This creates the output files in the website/ directory.
-- c) Run the ipython notebook in the notebook/ directory to regenerate Figure 1 in Stefansson et al. 2023.
+- Run the ipython notebook in the notebook/ directory to regenerate Figure 1 in Stefansson et al. 2023.
+- This can be done independently from running the RV extraction.

 # Citations
 If you use this code, kindly cite the following papers: